enisbaskapan/kaggle-bot/README.md

 # 🔵 KaggleBot 🔵

-Welcome to KaggleBot, a command-line tool designed to utilize LLM's to use Kaggle API.
+Welcome to KaggleBot, a command-line tool designed to utilize LLMs to use Kaggle API.

 ## Features